 In the same time, RF Sensors are a good example of dual-use technologies exhaustively used for security and defence applications.
 Civilian technology will, and already does, make a major contribution to military radar, signal processors and manufacturing techniques.
 Commercial developments will drive materials and device technology that can then be exploited by military RF Systems designers.
 For many years, the use of European funds for Defence Research was not possible.
 The European Council’s conclusions in December 2013 expressed a change of view with an explicit call in favour of better exploitation of civil-defence synergies.

-The Council Conclusions stated that a Preparatory Action (PA) on Common Security and Defence Policy (CSDP) related research will be set up.
-The impact of a future CSDP theme in the framework programme would be significant for the whole defence research community.
-In that sense, the PA will be a key factor in shaping the future of collaborative European defence research.
-In the RF Sensor Technologies field, the PA could contribute to enhancing capabilities related to RF Sensor Technologies, such as ISTAR (Intelligence, Surveillance, Target Acquisition and Reconnaissance)and Electronic Support Measures (ESM) and should take advantage of the application of IMOSA (Interoperable Multifunctional Open System Architectures).
+The Council Conclusions stated that a Preparatory Action for Defence Research (PADR) on Common Security and Defence Policy (CSDP) related research will be set up.
+PADR is on-going, and the last call for proposals has been published in 2019.
+Preparation for the European Defence Fund (EDF) are on-going, and the programme is supposed to start in 2021.
+The impact of the EDF will be significant for the whole defence research community.
+In that sense, the PADR is a key factor in shaping the future of collaborative European defence research.
+In the RF Sensor Technologies field, the PADR (and probably the EDF) will contribute to enhancing capabilities related to RF Sensor Technologies, such as ISTAR (Intelligence, Surveillance, Target Acquisition and Reconnaissance)and Electronic Support Measures (ESM).